Ada-Developers-Academy/core-unit-3/learning-another-language/intro-to-functions.md

 ## Function Declarations

-Function declarations may feel similar to declaring variables, where we stated the type of variable and its name.
+To define `increaseQuantity` as a function declaration, we leave off the variable assignment part and place the desired name after `function`, rather than making a separate variable.
+(Note that even in function expressions, an optional name can be supplied.)

-To define `increaseQuantity` as a function declaration, we can write this code:
+We can write this code:

 <!-- prettier-ignore-start -->
 ```js